 - withdrawing from friends and social interaction

 - showing signs of depression

 The person may associate food and eating with guilt.
 They may seem unaware that anything is wrong or be unwilling to recognize their issues around eating.

-Anorexia nervosa affects people differently.
-Not everyone with the condition will behave in the same way, and some individuals may experience atypical anorexia nervosa, meaning that they will not have a low body weight.
+Not everyone with the condition will behave in the same way, and some individuals may experience atypical anorexia nervosa, meaning that they will not have low body weight.

 Concerns about body weight and shape are often features of anorexia nervosa, but they may not be the main cause.
 Experts do not know exactly why the condition occurs, but genetic, environmental, biological, and other factors may play a role.

 For some people, anorexia nervosa also develops as a way of gaining control over an aspect of their life.
 As the person exerts control over their food intake, this feels like success, and so, the behavior continues.

 Several factors can increase a person’s risk for developing anorexia nervosa, including:

 - past criticism about their eating habits, weight, or body shape